abuseki/georefdatar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of georefdatar is to provide regulary used reference data sets for geoscience for use with *R*.
+The goal of georefdatar is to provide regular used reference data sets for geoscience for use with *R*.

 Up to now these are: